Exported functions and types

 RobustAndOptimalControl.extended_controllerFunction

-Returns an expression for the controller that is obtained when state-feedback u = -L(xᵣ-x̂) is combined with a Kalman filter with gain K that produces state estimates x̂.
+Returns a statespace system representing the controller that is obtained when state-feedback u = L(xᵣ-x̂) is combined with a Kalman filter with gain K that produces state estimates x̂.
 The controller is an instance of ExtendedStateSpace where C2 = -L, D21 = L and B2 = K.

 The returned system has inputs [xᵣ; y] and outputs the control signal u.
-If a reference model R is used to generate state references xᵣ, the controller from e = ry - y -> u is given by
+If a reference model R is used to generate state references xᵣ, the controller from (ry, y) -> u where ry - y = e is given by

 Ce = extended_controller(l)